Chocolate Guide

 Look

-A good chocolate solid chocolate or chocolate shell should look shiny, with the exception of any inclusions on top (cocoa powder nuts, etc.).
+A well-tempered solid chocolate or chocolate shell typically looks shiny, with the exception of inclusions on top (cocoa powder nuts, etc.), or the artistic approach of the chocolatier.

 Does the chocolate look shiny, matte, textured, blotchy, grainy?
 What inclusions can you see, if any (salts, nuts, flowers, etc.)?